s21v1d9p/s21v1d9p/README.md

 ## About Me

-- 👋 Hi, I'm Suvadip Paria
+- 👋 Hi, I'm Suvadip Paria, a driven computer science graduate skilled in Python, machine learning, and web development.
-- 👀 I'm interested in Technology
-- 🌱 I'm currently learning burpsuite
-- 💞️ I'm looking to collaborate on cybersecurity projects
+- 👀 Seeking Software Developer roles where I can apply my expertise in building robust, scalable applications.
+- 🌱 Eager to continue learning and growing as a developer by collaborating with experts on impactful projects.
+- 💞️ I bring strong technical skills, passion for problem-solving, and ability to work in a team.
+- 🏆 Looking forward to joining a successful company where I can contribute meaningfully to develop innovative solutions.

 ## Skills